DeannaGelbart/SugarStellar/README.md

 Ready-to-play builds of the game can be found at https://sugarstellar.itch.io/sugarstellar

-*Licensing*
+#Licensing

-All the original C# code, art & music in the above-mentioned folders are provided under a Creative Commons Attribution license. http://creativecommons.org/licenses/by/4.0/ You can attribute code and art to SugarStellar, and music to Scott Smigiel.
+All the original C# code, art & music in the above-mentioned folders are provided to you under a [Creative Commons Attribution license](http://creativecommons.org/licenses/by/4.0/).
+You can attribute code and art to SugarStellar, and music to Scott Smigiel.

 A small amount of the C# source code was taken from the Unity online forum, and is labeled as such in the code comments.